Natural Dog Arthritis Treatments

 There are an endless number of supplements and therapies that claim to help with arthritis, but the ones noted here are those that, in my experience, have the best records of success.
 It’s important to keep trying different combinations to find what works for your dog, as each dog is an individual, and what works for one may be different from what works for another.

 At age 15, Piglet is on a grain-free raw diet.
 I also give her Arthroplex (which includes glucosamine, green-lipped mussel, DLPA, boswellia, bromelain, and vitamin C), high dose fish oil, turmeric, SAM-e, and vitamin E daily.
 I alternate between giving her herbal Senior Blend and Alfalfa/Yucca blend (both from Animal’s Apawthecary).
 I give her Metacam, and one dose of tramadol daily to help with walks.
 She is also on sertraline (Zoloft) for anxiety, which may help with pain as well.

-This combination of natural and conventional treatment has kept Piglet going for years longer than I thought she would longer even than I dared hope.
+This combination of natural arthritis treatment and conventional treatment has kept my dog, Piglet, going for years longer than I thought she would - longer even than I dared hope.
 She is staring at me now, reminding me that it’s time for her walk, still the highlight of her day, and something she insists upon, even when it is pouring down rain.
 I am delighted to oblige.

 Mary Straus does research on canine health and nutrition topics as an avocation.
 She is the owner of DogAware.com and lives in the San Francisco Bay Area with Piglet, her 15-year-old Chinese Shar-Pei.